architecture-building-systems/CityEnergyAnalyst/docs/cea-workflow-guide.rst

 With the CEA dashboard:

 #.
-Optimization of Individual Building Energy systems: run this tool located in CityEnergyAnalyst > Optimization > Decentralized supply System
+Open CEA from your Desktop.
 #.
-Optimization of District Energy system: run this tool located in CityEnergyAnalyst > Optimization > Central supply system
+Go to CityEnergyAnalyst/Optimization/Decentralized supply System and run this tool.
 #.
-Multi-criteria analysis: run this tool located in CityEnergyAnalyst > Analysis > multicriteria analysis
+Go to CityEnergyAnalyst/Optimization/Central supply system and run this tool.
+#.
+Go to  CityEnergyAnalyst/Analysis/multicriteria analysis and run this tool.

 Alternatively with Pycharm:

 #.
-District heating and cooling networks layout: run this tool located in CityEnergyAnalyst>cea>technologies > thermal_network > network_layout > main.py
+Open PyCharm from your Desktop.
 #.
-District heating and cooling networks thermo-hydraulic model: run this tool located in CityEnergyAnalyst > cea > technologies>thermal_network > thermal_network.py
+Go to the cea.config file stored in %userprofile% and edit the parameters related to optimization and multicriteria
 #.
-Optimization of Individual Building Energy systems: run this tool located in CityEnergyAnalyst > cea > optimization > preprocessing > disconnected_building_main.py
+Go to CityEnergyAnalyst/cea/optimization/preprocessing/disconnected_building_main.py and run it.
 #.
-Optimization of District Energy system: run this tool located in CityEnergyAnalyst > cea > optimization > optimization_main.py
+Go to CityEnergyAnalyst/cea/optimization/optimization_main.py and run it.
 #.
-Multi-criteria analysis: run this tool located in CityEnergyAnalyst > cea > analysis > multicriteria > main.py
+Go to CityEnergyAnalyst/cea/analysis/multicriteria/main.py and run it.

 Raw data will be stored in YourProject/YourScenario/outputs/data/optimization